Maximal green sequences for cluster-tilted algebras of finite representation type: Semistability sets for algebras of finite representation type

 We say that $D(M)$ has \emph{full rank} if it contains $n-1$ elements which are linearly independent over $\RR$, i.e., it does not lie in the intersection of two distinct hyperplanes as in the example above.

 We consider the union $L(\Lambda)=\bigcup D(M)$ of all $D(M)$.
-Since $\partial D(M)$ lies in the union of $D(M')$ for $M'$ smaller than $M$, it follows that $L(\Lambda)$ is a union of the stable sets $int\,D(M)$ for $M$ Schurian.
+For any $x\in L(\Lambda)$, let $M$ be a module of minimal length so that $x\in D(M)$.
+Then $x\in int\,D(M)$.
+It follows that $L(\Lambda)$ is a union of the stable sets $int\,D(M)$ for $M$ Schurian.
 Since there are only countably many hyperplanes of the form $H(M)$, the set $L(\Lambda)$ has measure zero and its complement is dense in $\RR^n$.
 One example is: any point $x\in \RR^n$ with coordinates linearly independent over $\QQ$ cannot lie on any hyperplane $H(M)$ since each such hyperplane is defined by a linear equation with integer coefficients.
 We call such points \emph{generic}.
-It is easy to see that, given any generic point $x$, the path $\gamma_x(t)=x+(t,t,\cdots,t)$ does not pass through the intersection of two distinct hyperplanes $H(M)\cap H(N)$.
+It is easy to see that, given any generic point $x$, the path